telerik/winforms-docs/scheduler/data-binding/data-binding-walkthrough.md

 {{endregion}}

->note If the above steps are not performed in the same order, RadScheduler might not display the appointments.
-In this case you can try calling the DataBind method of RadScheduler or the Rebind method of SchedulerBindingDataSource.
+>note If the above steps are not performed in the same order, __RadScheduler__ might not display the appointments.
+In this case you can try calling the __DataBind__ method of __RadScheduler__ or the __Rebind__ method of __SchedulerBindingDataSource__.
 >

-## Updating the database
+## Updating the Database

 Add the following code to the Click event handler for an "Update" button, which will update the data source. (for more information on saving data, see MSDN:[How to: Update Data by Using a TableAdapter](http://msdn.microsoft.com/en-us/library/ms171933.aspx)).Note that we need to update the added, modified and deleted records in a certain order because of the relations between our tables.We also need to use the two dictionaries to keep track of the automatically generated IDs before and after calling Update.
-This is due to a synchronization problem between the database and the dataset, where the data adapter could not update correctly the ID of the added row.
+This is due to a synchronization problem between the database and the data set, where the data adapter could not update correctly the ID of the added row.
 This happens because the IDs generated locally might differ from the IDs generated from the database(for example when multiple users work simultaneously) and we use this IDs to store the relation between appointments and resources.
 (Here is an MSDN article which describes this limitation:[Retrieving Identity or Autonumber Values](http://msdn.microsoft.com/en-us/library/ks9f57t0%28VS.71%29.aspx))

 {{source=..\SamplesCS\Scheduler\DataBinding\DataBindingWalkthrough.cs region=update}}
 {{source=..\SamplesVB\Scheduler\DataBinding\DataBindingWalkthrough.vb region=update}}